List of Indigenous Australians in politics and public service

-Numerous Aboriginal and Torres Strait Islander people in Austrlaia have been notable for their contributions to politics, including participation in governments and activism.
+Numerous Aboriginal and Torres Strait Islander people in Australia have been notable for their contributions to politics, including participation in governments, and activism.
 Others are noted for their public service, generally and in specific areas like law and education.
 The lists of Indigenous Australians in public service, activism, law, education and humanities on this page, can never be complete and are fluid, but serve as a primer.

 Politics and government

 By 1962–65 Aboriginal and Torres Strait Islanders were granted universal suffrage.
 Specifically, the Commonwealth Electoral Act 1962 gave all Aboriginal people the option of enrolling to vote in federal elections, whereas the previous Commonwealth Electoral Act 1949 gave Aboriginal people the right to vote in federal elections only if they were able to vote in their state elections.
 Even with the 1962 ruling, it was not until the Commonwealth Electoral Amendment Act 1983 that voting became compulsory for Aboriginal people, as it was for other Australians.